-There doesn't seem to be anything wrong, is there?
+There doesn't seem to be anything wrong here, is there?
 And yet this entire line is based on a myth.
-And that's not the only myth that circulates so well and widely.
+And this is not the only business myth that circulates so well and widely.

 Join us as we explore three big business myths, and destroy them:

-In this episode Sean talks about
+In this episode, Sean talks about:

 Myth 2: Somehow you'll have more time, and your business will be on auto-pilot

-Myth 3: Vacation is the enemy and work is everything
+Myth 3: Vacation is the enemy and work is everything.

 Original: Right click and ‘save as’ to download